 The Waterfall

-La Fortuna waterfall lies around 6km outside La Fortuna and we decided to walk there, which apparently isn’t the done thing.
+La Fortuna waterfall lay around 6km outside La Fortuna and we decided to walk there, which apparently isn’t the done thing.
 We may’ve decided on hiking but we weren’t going to be following conventional hiking rules.
 Feeling burdened by the weight of hiking expectations alongside the physical weight of actual hiking equipment, we decided to ditch the rucksack and carry only a small bottle of water each.
 To our minimalist minds there was only one missing piece to the hiking jigsaw.
 Food.
 Maybe we brought an oat filled energy bar?
 Or even some fruit?
 Nope.
 A horrible dry cake that tasted of washing up liquid for me and Costa Rica’s answer to Frosties for Brendan.
 Pure nutrition.
 The first kilometre or so was just through the outskirts of the town, then the rest was uphill past a few houses and restaurants.
 It wasn’t too strenuous because it was all along a well paved road, quite a contrast to our waterfall hike on Isla de Ometepe.
 Once we arrived we were appalled to find out the price was now $14, instead of the $10 that the internet had promised, so we scraped together what we had and went through the gate.
 There was a cafe, visitors centre and toilets but we didn’t come for any of that so we went straight for the waterfall.
 If you have an irrational fear of steps which the internet reliably tells me is called bathmophobia, then this isn’t the place for you.
 There are a fair few.
 After weaving deftly between stumbling case studies on the detrimental physical effects of excessive burger consumption, we thanked our creaking knees and admired the waterfall’s impressive power.
-Despite, the swathes of other sweaty humans obscuring the view we did enjoy the natural spectacle, however we did think that 14 dollars was a bit steep (much like the steps).
+Despite, the swathes of other sweaty humans obscuring the view we did enjoy the natural spectacle, however we did think that $14 was a bit steep (much like the steps).
 Feeling hot and wanting a swim, we headed for the area that we were allowed to swim in (the waterfall plunge pool was too strong so they had cordoned off a section of river instead).
 Creeping through the lush undergrowth to the waters edge we were appalled to find that the water was hardly visible due to the number of people paddling.
 Hating people and these rules imposed onto us we headed back up the steps.
 At the top, panting uncontrollably, we headed for the viewpoint which to be fair was incredible.
 It showed the waterfall plunging into the verdant basin, with the rainforest and volcanoes seen far into the distance.

 Holding trail snacks